adil-ansari/MDD/README.md

 And you are all set to start locking apps

 #### Step 2: Selecting apps to be locked
-- Navigate to the 'All Apps' tab to open the app pallete to view all the apps that are selected / can be selected.
+- Navigate to the 'All Apps' tab to open the app palette to view all the apps that are selected / can be selected.
 - Tap on the icons of the app you want to lock
 - Navigate back to the 'Locked Apps' tab